nutteloost/simple-swipe-card/README.md

 ## State Synchronization

-Simple Swipe Card can synchronize its current position with Home Assistant entities, enabling external control and automation integration through two-way binding.
+Simple Swipe Card can synchronize its current position with Home Assistant entities (helpers), enabling external control and automation integration through two-way binding.
+This powerful feature allows for dynamic, automated dashboard interactions based on events, time, or other conditions.

 ### Supported Entities